andrew/ultimate-awesome/README.md

 - [awesome-kubernetes-configuration-management](https://github.com/ndrpnt/awesome-kubernetes-configuration-management) - A taxonomy of Kubernetes configuration management tools.
 - [awesome-golang-repositories](https://github.com/ezeoleaf/awesome-golang-repositories) - List of the repositories published by Larry.
 - [awesome-devops](https://github.com/frimik/awesome-devops) - List of stuff worth remembering (and using).
+- [awesome-go-processed](https://github.com/kaxap/awesome-go-processed) - This is an augmented copy of avelino/awesome-go.
 - [fucking-awesome-go](https://github.com/correia-jpv/fucking-awesome-go) - A curated list of awesome Go frameworks, libraries and software.
 With repository stars⭐ and forks🍴.
 - [awesome-trevor](https://github.com/pcgeek86/awesome-trevor) - This repository contains links to things that Trevor thinks are awesome.
 - [awesome-go](https://github.com/vicanso/awesome-go) - It's a mirror of `avelino/awesome-go`, which sorts the repos by stars, while original `awesome-go` sorts by alphabet only.